hegdevishwa/vishwamitra.dev/content/posts/choosing-right-tool.md

 +++

-In the peak pandemic, I needed something to pass my time, so decided to create a blog site.
+In the peak pandemic, I needed something to pass my time, so decided to create a blog site. g
 I initially thought of handcrafting myself with the ReactJs as I though this will be a learning for me but soon realized it's going to be not easy as I don't like CSS that much.
 Though I  had a bit of experience working with react I don't consider myself as an expert UI developer.
 I took quiet a lot of time to bring up something meaningful.
 More than writing I spent lot of time trying to adjust divs in CSS.

-So I ditched the idea and went out with a mission to find a tool that gives me simple way to write without any overhead of configuration.
+So I ditched the idea and started exploring a simple tool that gives me simple way to write without fighting CSS.

 * [Wordperess](https://wordpress.org/) - It's a time tested tool to create simple websites with rich content management.
 But needs a backend to host the website and database as well.
 I was thinking of hosting in AWS but that could cost me a lot over the long run.
 * [Gatsby](https://www.gatsbyjs.com/) - Looked interesting, with ReactJs and GraphQL but I found it very complex for a simple site generation